roman01la/uix/docs/hooks.md

   #js [])
 ```

-Thus when using React hooks directly you'd have to explicitly return `js/undefined` in such cases.
+Thus when using React hooks directly you'd have to explicitly return `js/undefined` in most cases.

 ```clojure
 (react/useEffect